-What is the Black Start from DER project?
+What is the Distributed Restoration project?

 The partnership project will research and test how distributed generation can be used in the event of a Black Start scenario to restore electricity supply to both the distribution networks and the transmission system.
 Currently, the Black Start service is procured from power stations that have the capability to start main blocks of electricity generation onsite, without reliance on external supplies.